wireseo/tp/docs/DeveloperGuide.md

 `Mastery Check` and `Task`.

 #### 4.3.2 Structure of AddCommand
-The following diagram shows the overview of the AddComand Class Diagram:
+The following diagram shows the overview of the `AddComand` Class Diagram:

 ![Sequence Diagram of Add Commands](images/AddCommandClassDiagram.png)

 * Upon parsing user input to the correct `AddCommand` (ie. `AddXYZCommand`) which is done by the `AddCommandParser`, the correct `Model` object (eg. `Student`, `Task`) will be added to the corresponding list in `Model` class.

 * Then, updated lists of data will be observed by the `AddressBook`, and displayed on the GUI.

 The abstract class `AddCommand` extends from the abstract class `Command`.
 In the `AddCommand` class, the abstract method `execute` takes in a `Model` object.
-As such, all view commands that extend from the `AddCommand` class will implement the `execute` method.
+As such, all add commands that extend from the `AddCommand` class will implement the `execute` method.
 Thus, all add command classes have a dependency on `Model`.

-In the `AddCommand` class, there is a static message `MESSAGE_USAGE` for when user does not include a second argument since view has to take in at least one argument.
+In the `AddCommand` class, there is a static message `MESSAGE_USAGE` for when user does not include a second argument since add has to take in at least one argument.
 The message will guide the user on what parameters the `AddCommand` can take in.

 In all the add commands that extend from `AddCommand`, while there is a static message `MESSAGE_SUCCESS` for when the command has executed successfully, there is also a static message `MESSAGE_INVALID` that comes in different variants for